5 Best Uses for Topsoil at your Home

 1. Fix Uneven or Patch Lawns

 To grow grass, spread the topsoil over the affected area at least 1 inch deep.
 Make sure to spread the soil evenly and make sure it is level.
 Spread some grass seeds over the topsoil and then water the area daily.
-Within a short amount of time, you will have new grass growing, and your lawn will no longer be patchy.
+Within a short time, you will have new grass growing, and your lawn will no longer be patchy.

 If your lawn is uneven, spread the soil around the area and level it off with a rake.
 The grass underneath the uneven area will quickly grow through the topsoil, and your uneven area will be level.